Canal stenosis — definition, causes and treatments

 - Degenerative disc disease

-Some patients can be treated for canal stenosis with non-surgical therapies such as corticosteroid injections, bed rest and medications.
-If these conservative treatments prove ineffective, surgery may be necessary.
-The surgeons at Laser Spine Institute can treat many cases of canal stenosis using outpatient, minimally invasive endoscopic procedures.
-Contact Laser Spine Institute for more information about these procedures or to learn more about canal stenosis; its definition, causes and treatments.
+Some patients can be treated for spinal stenosis with non-surgical, conservative therapies, such as corticosteroid injections, bed rest and medications.
+If these conservative treatments prove ineffective, surgery may become an option.
+The surgeons at Laser Spine Institute can treat many cases of spinal stenosis using outpatient, minimally invasive procedures.
+Contact Laser Spine Institute for more information about these procedures or to learn more about canal stenosis, its definition, causes and treatments.